equinor/flotilla/backend/README.md

 - **Development**: after merging a PR that touches `backend/api/Migrations`, manually run the ["Run database migrations (Development)"](https://github.com/equinor/flotilla/actions/workflows/run_development_migrations.yml) workflow.
 - **Staging / Production**: applied automatically by the [deploy_to_staging](https://github.com/equinor/flotilla/blob/main/.github/workflows/deploy_to_staging.yml) and [promote_to_production](https://github.com/equinor/flotilla/blob/main/.github/workflows/promote_to_production.yml) workflows.

 Staging migrates the published release tag; Production migrates the version currently staged.
-Both image-update jobs now require successful migrations, including in legacy mode: a failed, cancelled or skipped migration prevents deployment.
+Both image-update jobs require successful migrations: a failed, cancelled or skipped migration prevents deployment.
 Image builds/copies can still run in parallel with migrations.

 ### Design-time migration authentication

 The EF design-time factory does not boot `Program` or use runtime database authentication policy.
-An absent `Migrations__AuthenticationMode` (or explicit `Legacy`, case-insensitive) preserves the existing `Database:postgresConnectionString` lookup, falling back to the Key Vault secret `Database--PostgreSqlConnectionString` using `DefaultAzureCredential`.
-This design-time key differs from the runtime `Database:PostgreSqlConnectionString` key.
-Empty or unknown modes fail rather than falling back.
+An absent `Migrations__AuthenticationMode` defaults to `AzureCli`.
+Supported explicit values are `AzureCli` and `LocalConnectionString` (case-insensitive, no surrounding whitespace); empty, unknown and former `Legacy` values fail.
+There is no design-time Key Vault/password-secret lookup or automatic password fallback.

-Explicit `AzureCli` (case-insensitive, no surrounding whitespace) selects only `AzureCliCredential` after the reusable workflow's dedicated-identity OIDC `azure/login`.
-It requires `Migrations__Postgres__Host` (single hostname/IP, no port), `Migrations__Postgres__Database`, `Migrations__Postgres__Username`, and an explicit tenant GUID in `AZURE_TENANT_ID`.
+Deployed migrations, including the manual Development workflow, force `AzureCli` after the reusable workflow's dedicated-identity OIDC `azure/login`.
+This selects only `AzureCliCredential` and requires `Migrations__Postgres__Host` (single hostname/IP, no port), `Migrations__Postgres__Database`, `Migrations__Postgres__Username`, and an explicit tenant GUID in `AZURE_TENANT_ID`.
 Values must be nonempty without surrounding whitespace or control characters.
 It never reads password/Key Vault configuration or uses runtime `AzureAd` defaults.
 Connections use TLS `VerifyFull` and request `https://ossrdbms-aad.database.windows.net/.default` for each new physical connection, with a 30-second acquisition timeout and async cancellation.
 The design-time context owns and disposes its data source; EF migration locking and retry defaults are unchanged.

+`LocalConnectionString` reads only the required direct `Database:postgresConnectionString`, and is allowed only with `ASPNETCORE_ENVIRONMENT` set to `Local`, `Development`, `IntegrationTest` or `Test`.
+The disposable-database CI validator explicitly selects this mode; deployed workflows never do.
+Local EF commands now require the explicit mode and connection string shown above.

 `api/.migration-auth-contract` contains exactly `azure-cli-postgresql-v1` followed by one LF.
-This is a reviewed capability attestation for the reusable workflow's pre-login checked-out-ref gate, not executable proof of authentication.
-A later approved opt-in uses workflow input `migration_auth_mode: azure_cli` and GitHub environment variables `MIGRATION_CLIENT_ID`, `MIGRATION_POSTGRES_HOST`, `MIGRATION_POSTGRES_DATABASE`, `MIGRATION_POSTGRES_USERNAME`, plus the existing tenant/subscription configuration.
+This is a reviewed capability attestation, not executable proof of authentication.
+The shared workflow requires this marker from the checked-out ref before login/build/EF, so unsupported older releases fail instead of using their old password path.
+GitHub environments must provide `MIGRATION_CLIENT_ID`, `MIGRATION_POSTGRES_HOST`, `MIGRATION_POSTGRES_DATABASE`, `MIGRATION_POSTGRES_USERNAME`, and the existing tenant/subscription configuration.
+No authentication opt-in input remains.

-**Preparation only:** no caller enables Azure CLI migration authentication yet, and no new migration is added.
-Opt-in requires a supported app release, approved infrastructure, a pre-provisioned database and a dedicated database principal with ownership/DDL/default privileges.
-Those roles have not been provisioned or verified here.
-Development/manual migrations, local/CI passwords, pgAdmin, runtime authentication and existing secrets are unchanged.
+**Breaking coordinated cutover:** callers use the shared workflow at `@main`; its cutover affects Development, Staging and Production immediately, including older release tags.
+Do not merge the shared workflow independently of readiness: supported app releases, approved dedicated identity/federation and environment variables, a pre-provisioned database, and verified principal ownership/DDL/default privileges are prerequisites.
+Missing configuration, permissions or a supported tag blocks migrations and staging/production deployment.
+No infrastructure or database roles are provisioned here, and no new database migration is added.
+Runtime development/local passwords, pgAdmin and actual secrets are unchanged.

 ## Authentication